The HPV Vaccine is Both Effective and Safe - Top Ten FAQ

 You can also check out this Powerpoint presentation on HPV infection and immunization rates in adolescents by Jennifer E. Dietrich, MD, Msc, Baylor College of Medicine.
 It looks at such issues as age of first intercourse (7% BEFORE the age of 13!), infection statistics of women, and vaccine coverage by different racial/ethnic groups.

 The World Health Organization has recommended that ALL countries include the HPV vaccine in their routine vaccination schedules.
+However, if you look at the graphic below, you will see that there are many countries that have NOT yet introduced the vaccine as of 2019:

 I do not believe there are any countries that only vaccinate boys, not girls.